Creating an Innovation Ecosystem

 Digital Futures recognizes the best research is a result of collective effort.

 With exposed floors, ceilings, and expansive glass walls, the design creates a raw yet refined industrial backdrop—punctuated by vibrant insertions of color, art, graphics, and finishes that express a digital language in the material environment—to inspire the creativity of the building’s inhabitants.

 Acting as a central hub for researchers, students, and members of the surrounding community, the ground floor is outfitted with a café where visitors can sip coffee while watching the activities of a neighboring high bay drone research space and a gallery to display ongoing research.
 It also contains classrooms, an auditorium, community meeting spaces, and co-working spaces to allow researchers and community members to connect, share ideas, and work in a variety of postures away from their desks.

 Upper floors also offer researchers spaces to support varied work modes while encouraging the kind of connection that will enrich disparate research projects.
 Grouped together in conceptual neighborhoods, research initiatives find their homes in labs that are arrayed along the building’s perimeter, but the building’s core draws people together again to share resources—VR studios, computer labs, workspaces, social spaces—and ideas.

 While enabling research teams to flex into shared spaces, the labs themselves are highly adaptable to meet the changing needs of regularly rotating research initiatives.
-GBBN collaborated with Kieran Timberlake (Associate Architect for the exterior) on this project.
+Digital Futures was designed by GBBN (interior fit-out design lead) collaboration with Kieran Timberlake (exterior design lead).